June 5, 2020

 The Centers for Disease Control and Prevention (CDC) estimates that at the end of 2016, 1.1 million people in the United States were living with HIV.
-A lot of these people have been living with HIV for many years.
+Many of these people have been living with HIV for many years.

 Treatment with HIV medicines (called antiretroviral therapy or ART) has transformed HIV from a fatal disease into a manageable chronic condition.
 Daily ART helps people with HIV live longer, healthier lives and reduces the risk of HIV transmission.